SlyCooperReloadCoded/hhq-doom-reveal/README.md

 # What is Home Headquarters?
 **Home Headquarters** is a revival group for the now defunct game PlayStation Home.

-Over the recent years theyâ€™ve become more and more popular, throughout various methods of advertising themselves.
+Over the recent years they've become more and more popular, throughout various methods of advertising themselves.

-Unfortunately, theyâ€™ve done a decent job at hiding their real face and not many people know the real behaviour of the people who lead the group.
+Unfortunately, they've done a decent job at hiding their real face and not many people know the real behaviour of the people who lead the group.

 This document aims to put an end to that, once and for all.